smurfedGitHubIO/smurfedGitHubIO/README.md

-👋 Hi, I’m Justin Clyde Frongoso, a BS Computer Science undergraduate of University of the Philippines - Diliman.
+👋 Hi, I’m Justin Clyde Frongoso, a fourth-year BS Computer Science undergraduate of University of the Philippines - Diliman.

-👀 People call me Andrea and is a competitive programmer.
+👀 You can call me Prongs and I write code from time to time.

-🏆 I've had several wins on some local competitions during my three years in the university.
+🏆 I'm a dedicated competitor and had several wins on local competitions during my three years in the university.

-📫 I have used PERN stack, React, and a combination of Sveltekit and Firebase on my projects.
+📫 I have experience on PERN stack, React, and a combination of Sveltekit and Firebase on some of my dev projects.

-📫 I am currently studying ML, Statistics, and Flask app creation to pursue data analytics and to further build my portfolio.
+📫 I am into AI and ML lately, gradually adding it on some Flask apps.
+I'm also doing reinforcement learning research using computer vision.

 📞 If you are interested, you can approach me by emailing me through my personal email (clydefrongoso@gmail.com).